-Whilst not mandatory, the Scottish Government guidance recommends that, for the sole purpose of enabling contact tracing in the event of a Covid-19 outbreak, places of worship maintain limited records of those working there or attending public worship.
+The Scottish Government guidance recommends that, for the sole purpose of enabling contact tracing in the event of a Covid-19 outbreak, places of worship maintain limited records of those working there or attending public worship.
+(It is possible that the Government may make the collection of such information mandatory.)
 Specifically, it recommends that in relation to staff/volunteers the following information should be collected and that in relation to worshippers, the following be collected